slackapi/java-slack-sdk/docs/guides/steps-from-apps.md

 ---
 ## Saving step configurations

-After the configuration modal is opened, your app will listen for the `view_submission` event.
-The `save` callback in your `WorkflowStep` configuration will be run when this event is received.
+After the configuration modal is opened, your app will listen for the `view_submission` request.
+The `save` callback in your `WorkflowStep` configuration will be run when this request is received.

 Within the `save` callback, the `update()` method can be used to save the builder's step configuration by passing in the following arguments: